andrei-dragan/life-after-school/README.md

-# Assignment 03
+# Life After School
-## Requirements
+## Specifications
-- The application must be implemented in C++ and use layered architecture.
+- The application is implemented in C++ and use layered architecture.
-- Provide tests and specifications.
+- Tests and specifications are provided.
-- Have at least 10 entities in your memory repository.
+- There are at least 10 entities in your memory repository.
-- Validate all input data.
+- All input data is validated.
-- Handle the following situations:
+- The following situations are handled:
     - If an entity that already exists is added, a message is shown and the entity is not stored.
-You must decide what makes an entity unique.
     - If the user tries to update/delete an entity that does not exist, a message will be shown and there will be no effect on the list of entities.
-- Use STL vectors and algorithms.
+- STL vectors and algorithms are used.
-- Store data in a text file.
+- Data is stored in a text file.
 When the program starts, entities are read from the file.
 Modifications made during program execution are stored in the file.
-Implement this using the iostream library.
-Create insertion and extraction operators for your entities and use these when reading/writing to files or the console.
-- Use exceptions to signal errors.
+- Exceptions are used to signal errors.
-- When the application starts, the user should choose the type of file between CSV or HTML.
-Depending on the type, the application will save the list in the correct format.
+- When the application starts, the user can choose the type of file between CSV or HTML.
+Depending on the type, the application saves the list in the correct format.
-- Add a new command, allowing the user to see the events.
+- The user is able to see the events.
-- Create a graphical user interface using the Qt framework.
+- A graphical user interface is provided using the Qt framework.
-- Create a graphical representation of the data in your application.
+- Graphical representation of the data is shown in the application.
-- Add multiple undo and redo functionality for the add, remove, and update operations.
-Implement this functionality using inheritance and polymorphism.
-You will have Undo and Redo buttons on the GUI, as well as a key combination to undo and redo the operations.
+- Multiple undo and redo functionality for the add, remove, and update operations is provided, using inheritance and polymorphism.
-- Show the contents of the events using a table view.
-You must use the Qt View/Model components (QTableView).
-Create your own model – a class which inherits from QAbstractTableModel.
-This window will be opened from your GUI main window.
+- The contents of the events are shown using a table view, with the help of the Qt View/Model components (QTableView)

-## Problem Statement
-## Life After School
+## Description
 Lectures, seminars and labs ... school in general must be taken seriously; BUT so must be your social life and leisure time.
 To manage the latter and be always informed about the interesting events happening in your city you will implement a software application.
 The application can be used in two modes: administrator and user.
 When the application is started, it will offer the option to choose the mode.\
 **Administrator mode:** The application will have a database which holds all the interesting events in your area.
 You must be able to update the database, meaning: add a new event, delete an event and update the information of an event.
 Each **Event** has a `title`, a `description`, a `date and time`, a `number of people` who are going and a `link` towards the online resource containing the event.
 The administrators will also have the option to see all the events in the database.\
 **User mode:** A user can create a list with the events that he/she is interested in.
 The application will allow the user to: